Analytical Rotordynamic Study of a High-Speed Gear Transmission System for Race Applications 2020-01-1502

 The rotordynamic behaviour of the system can interact with crucial physical parameters of the transmission, such as the stiffnesses of the gear mesh and rolling element-to-raceway contact in the bearings.
 In addition, the presence of the gear mesh acts to couple the lateral and torsional vibration modes of a dual-shaft transmission through which a torque flows.
 The relative interactions and effects of bearing and gear components can be captured in the form of modal analysis with parametric studies of key stiffness elements, such as mean value as a linear representation of stiffness.

-In the presented study, an analytical finite element method is followed in order to construct the mass, stiffness, damping and gyroscopic terms.
-In this method, the shafts are comprised of flexible elements with distributed mass, the gears are represented by disks of lumped mass and inertia, and the bearings are elements of no mass and multi-directional stiffness.
+In the presented study, an analytical finite element method is followed in order to construct the mass, stiffness and gyroscopic terms of a high-speed transmission system.
+In this method, the shafts comprise flexible elements with distributed mass, the gears are represented by disks of lumped mass and inertia, and the bearings are elements of multi-directional stiffness and negligible mass.
 The lateral, torsional and coupled vibrational modes of the system are solved and studied parametrically.